Kong/docs.konghq.com/app/_hub/kong-inc/canary/index.md

 ### Overriding the Canary

-In some cases, it may be desirable to allow clients to pick _Service A_ or _Service B_ instead of applying the configured canary rules.
+In some cases, you may want to allow clients to pick _Service A_ or _Service B_ instead of applying the configured canary rules.
 By setting the `config.canary_by_header_name`, clients can send the value `always` to always use the canary service (_Service B_) or send the value `never` to never use the canary service (always use _Service A_).